uqlibrary/technology-training/Python/revamp/fundamentals.md

 sentence + favNumber
 ```

-There are other data types like booleans, tuples, dictionaries and sets, but we won't get into details today.
+There are other data types like tuples, dictionaries and sets, but we won't look at those in this session.

 ### Indexing